jhsu802701/rails_from_scratch_rails5/02-02-heroku_deploy.md

 ### Configuration
 * If you have not already done so, create an account on [Heroku](https://www.heroku.com/).
 * Enter the command "heroku login".
-* Enter the command "heroku keys:create".
+* Enter the command "heroku keys:add".

 ### Initial Deployment
 * Enter the command "heroku create".